 Reflecting on things that I’ve accomplished, or am proud of, is something I like to do at the start of every New Year.
-So I thought, why not reflect on the things we accomplished at Wholegrain Digital in the last month of the decade.
-I’m Neisha, People and Office Manager at Wholegrain Digital, and I’m going to tell you about how we turned the festive season sustainable.
+So I thought, why not reflect on the things we accomplished at Wholegrain Digital in the last month of the decade?
+I’m Neisha, People and Office Manager at Wholegrain Digital, and I’m going to tell you about how we turned this year’s festive season even more sustainable.

 Mindful Chef Reverse Advent Calendar